Home » Africa » Egypt Google Maps & Wiki

 The right to vote in Egypt can be exercised by the population from the age of 18 years of age, universal and compulsory and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: if the father was born in Egypt.
 Dual citizenship recognized: only with prior permission from the governmentresidency requirement for naturalization: 10 years.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Egypt, these are the most likely dangers you might face: periodic droughts; frequent earthquakes; flash floods; landslides; hot, driving windstorms called khamsin occur in spring; dust storms; sandstorms.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Egypt, these are the most likely dangers you might face: periodic droughts; frequent earthquakes; flash floods; landslides; hot, driving windstorms called khamsin occur in spring; dust storms; sandstorms.
 What do you think?
-Are you prepared enough to visit Cairo and / or Egypt?
+Are you prepared enough to visit Cairo and/or Egypt?

 Top of page